Let your AI agent browse the web for you

 Which sites does this work with?

-The agent can log into most websites that use standard email/password login forms.
-Sites with unusual login flows (like bank-grade security or hardware token requirements) may not work reliably.
+The agent can sign in to most sites that use a standard email and password form.
+Sites with unusual sign-in steps (like bank-level security or hardware keys) may not work reliably.